 Q) How many employer contacts do I need to make each week?

-A) You are required to make two job contacts between Sunday and Saturday of the week you are claiming benefits.
-The job contacts can be made in person, online, by mail or by fax.
+A) You are required to complete 4 reemployment activities, 3 of them being job applications, each week between Sunday and Saturday of the week you are claiming benefits.
+The job applications can be made in person, online, by mail or by fax.
 Calling employers does not count as a job contact.
 You may apply for the same position with the same employer once every six weeks.

 Exceptions: The work search requirement may be waived if you are temporarily unemployed and expect to be recalled by your former employer within a reasonable timeframe.
 In addition, the work search requirement is waived if you are approved for Department Approved Training (DAT).